brycewray/hugo-site/content/posts/2022/07/using-dart-sass-hugo-some-data-using-github-actions/index.md

 Still, if that *did* happen, it would completely eliminate the need for *any* end runs if you use Cloudflare Pages: you'd use the *normal* CFP deploy process, and everything would just work.

-**Update, 2023-05-08**: I have learned that the new Cloudflare Pages build image --- now in a private beta test, after a few months of delay (due to other Cloudflare projects which took development precedence) --- **will** include the capability to specify Embedded Dart Sass through an env var.
-I'll post more details about it when appropriate.
+**Update, 2023-05-09**: I [have learned](/posts/2023/05/cloudflare-pages-more-attractive-home-hugo-sites/) that the new Cloudflare Pages build image --- now in a private beta test, after a few months of delay (due to other Cloudflare projects which took development precedence) --- **will** include the capability to specify Embedded Dart Sass through an env var.
 {.box}